dhis2/training-docs/content/tracker_use/lg_tracker_capture_android.md

 ![image-20211001132552559](resources/images/tracker_capture_android/image-20211001132552559.png)

-Alter the date of lab request if you need to and select "next" to proceed.
+Alter the date of lab request if you need to and select "Accept" to proceed.

 ![image-20211001132623615](resources/images/tracker_capture_android/image-20211001132623615.png)